Supporting English-language Learners

 - Give students time to make sure that everyone in the group can explain or justify each step or part of the problem.
 Then make sure to vary who is called on to represent the work of the group so students get accustomed to preparing each other to fill that role.

 Sentence frames can support student language production by providing a structure to communicate about a topic.
 Helpful sentence frames are open-ended, so as to amplify language production, not constrain it.
-Here are examples of generic sentence frames that can support common disciplinary language functions across a variety of content topics.
+The table shows examples of generic sentence frames that can support common disciplinary language functions across a variety of content topics.
 Some of the lessons in these materials include suggestions of additional sentence frames that could support the specific content and language functions of that lesson.

 sample sentence frames